schwanbeck/YSMR/README.md

 	+ Accepts 'True' or 'False'.
 + display video analysis : True
 	+ When set to True, the video analysis process will be displayed in a window.
+	+ When 'test settings': 'debugging' is set to true, will also display additional conversion steps.
 	+ Accepts 'True' or 'False'.
 + save video : False
 	+ When set to True, selected tracks will be annotated in the original video.